 - Inspect your room when you check into a hotel or motel

-- Pull back linens and look closely to seams of the mattress for signs of bugs
+- Pull back linens and look closely at seams of the mattress for signs of bugs

 - Look for blood stains or little black dots

 - Call the front desk AS SOON as you see signs of bed bugs

 - Never lay your luggage down on the floor without inspecting the room first